discord-modmail/modmail/docs/en/docs/contributing.md

-# Contributing Guidelines
+# Development - Contributing

 Thank you so much for your interest in contributing!.
 All types of contributions are encouraged and valued.
 See below for different ways to help, and details about how this project handles them!

 Please make sure to read the relevant section before making your contribution!
 It will make it a lot easier for us maintainers to make the most of it and smooth out the experience for all involved. 💚

+!!!note
-> **NOTE**: failing to comply with our guidelines may lead to a rejection of the contribution.
-> However, most features that are rejected can be written as a plugin, and used on your
-> modmail, without blocking you from getting updates.
+Failing to comply with our guidelines may lead to a rejection of the contribution.
+However, most features that are rejected can be written as a plugin, and used on your modmail, without blocking you from getting updates.

 If you are confused by any of these rules, feel free to ask us in the `#support` channel in our  [Discord server.][modmail-discord]